all-of-us/workbench/README.md

 ##### Result
 1) mysql db is in your local mysql for development
-2) Update cdr_version table in workbench to switch to it for using
+2) Switch your local environment to use it with your favorite method (TODO auto switch at somepoint maybe???)

 ###
 ## Cohort Builder